buccancs/gsr_rgbt_project/docs/user/USER_GUIDE.md

-# Integrated System Tutorial: Using FactorizePhys, MMRPhys, and TC001_SAMCL Together
+# User Guide: GSR-RGBT Physiological Monitoring System

-This tutorial provides a step-by-step guide for using the integrated system that combines FactorizePhys, MMRPhys, and TC001_SAMCL for comprehensive physiological sensing and analysis.
+This comprehensive user guide provides step-by-step instructions for using the GSR-RGBT system that combines FactorizePhys, MMRPhys, and TC001_SAMCL for comprehensive physiological sensing and analysis.

 ## Overview

-The integrated system provides a complete pipeline for:
+The GSR-RGBT system provides a complete pipeline for:

 1. **Data Acquisition**: Capturing synchronized RGB video, thermal video, and physiological data using FactorizePhys
 2. **Thermal Segmentation**: Identifying regions of interest in thermal imagery using TC001_SAMCL
 3. **Signal Extraction**: Extracting physiological signals from video data using MMRPhys
 4. **Analysis**: Processing and visualizing the extracted signals

-For a comprehensive overview of how these repositories are integrated and work together, please refer to the [New Repositories Integration](new_repositories_integration.md) document.
+For a comprehensive overview of how these repositories are integrated and work together, please refer to the [System Architecture](ARCHITECTURE.md) document.

 ## Prerequisites